Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 In time, most adolescents with delayed puberty will develop normally and not have ongoing problems.
 Some causes will need treatment with hormones.
 Emotional support can help adolescents deal with their delayed puberty.

-Call your child’s healthcare provider if your child shows signs of delayed puberty.
+Contact your child's doctor if your child shows signs of delayed puberty.